AIT-IES/hypatia-fmu-attached-device/README.md

 The interaction of the device with the FMU (initialization and simulation of the model) can be defined via callbacks.
 When receiving a message, the FMU will be used to determine the device's current state and the device will also return a message.
 The content of the return message is also determined via the callback function for simulating the FMU.
+The sending of the return message is delayed by a process delay (randomized using a gamma distribution).

 Attributes: